-- 4. (1) The Minister may, by notice in the Gazette, declare that, for the purposes of this Act, a state, other than the Republic, specified in the notice is a state party to the Convention. - (2) A notice under subsection (1) is evidence that a state specified in the notice is a state party to the Convention.
+4. (1) The Minister may, by notice in the Gazette, declare a state, other than the 30 Republic, specified in the notice as a State Party to the Convention.

+(2) A notice under subsection (1) is evidence that a state specified in such notice is a State Party to the Convention.